jdroniou/HArDCore3D-release/docs-MAINPAGE.md

  - [DDR_magnetostatic](@ref DDR_magnetostatic): Discrete De Rham (DDR) scheme for the magnetostatic problem.

 The directory `runs` contains BASH to run series of tests on families of meshes.
 The files `data.sh` describe the parameters of the test cases (polynomial degrees, boundary conditions, mesh families, etc.).
-The script produces results in the `output` directory, including a pdf file `rate.pdf` describing the rates of convergence in various energy norms.
+The script produces results in the `output` directory, shows the convergence rate in the standard console output, and creates a pdf file `rate.pdf` describing the rates of convergence in various energy norms (you will need `pdflatex` to create this pdf file; commenting out the corresponding line is fine, the pdf will simply not be create).

-To run the scripts as they are, you will need `pdflatex`.